Canon 60D vs Panasonic GH5

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the GH5 have been discontinued, but can regularly be found used on eBay.
+The 60D was replaced by the Canon 70D, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.